-Figure 6.4 shows time series of the mole fractions of CCl4 and CH3CCl3.
-The mole fractions of CCl4 in both hemispheres were at a maximum around 1991.
-The mole fractions of CH3CCl3 were at a maximum around 1992 in the Northern Hemisphere and around 1993 in the Southern Hemisphere.
+Figure 6.4 shows time series of the mole fractions of CCl_4 and CH_3CCl_3 .
+The mole fractions of CCl_4 in both hemispheres were at a maximum around 1991.
+The mole fractions of CH_3CCl_3 were at a maximum around 1992 in the Northern Hemisphere and around 1993 in the Southern Hemisphere.
 The mole fractions of these gases have since been decreasing.

-Figure 6.5 shows time series of the monthly mean mole fractions of HFC-134a (CH2FCF3) and HFC-152a (CH3CHF2).
-The mole fractions of HFC-134a and HFC-152a have increased by 4-5 times over the last 10 years.
+Figure 6.5 shows time series of the monthly mean mole fractions of HFC-134a (CH_2FCF_3) and HFC-152a (CH_3CHF_2).
+The mole fractions of HFC-134a and HFC-152a have increased by 4 to 5-fold over the last 10 years.
 These increases have been larger in the Northern than in the Southern Hemisphere, suggesting that their predominant sources are located in the Northern Hemisphere.

-Figure 6.6 shows a time series of the monthly mean

-mole fractions of methyl chloride (CH3Cl).
-The mole fraction of CH3Cl has remained steady although there is large interannual variability.
+Figure 6.6 shows a time series of the monthly mean mole fractions of methyl chloride (CH_3Cl).
+The mole fraction of CH_3Cl has remained steady although the signs of the seasonal variation can be noticed in the dataset.

 Figure 6.7 shows a time series of the monthly mean mole fractions of SF_6 .
-The mole fraction of SF_6 in 2009 was double that in the mid-1990s increasing nearly linearly with a rate of 0.24 ppt/year (WMO, 2010).
+The mole fraction of SF_6 in 2010 was double that in the mid-1990s increasing nearly linearly with a rate of 0.24 ppt/year (WMO, 2011c).

-Fig. 6.4 Time series of the monthly mean mole fractions of CCl4 and CH3CCl3.
+Fig. 6.4 Time series of the monthly mean mole fractions of CCl_4 and CH_3CCl_3 .
 Solid circles show mole fractions measured in the Northern Hemisphere and open circles show mole fractions in the Southern Hemisphere.